 You may have to play with your fonts and text boxes to turn out perfectly, but you can do it!
 Once you’ve got it perfect, print it out.
 I printed mine and made sure it was the right size for my graduation cap.

 Wherever white crayon was on my cap, I rhinestoned.
-I used E6000 glue and put half of a dime size onto a paper plate at a time (this stuff dries fast!) and picked up my rhinestones with an old pair of tweezers that I had so I didn’t get glue all over my hands.
+I used E6000 glue and put half of a dime size onto a paper plate at a time (this stuff dries fast!) and picked up my rhinestones with a pair of craft tweezers that I had so I didn’t get glue all over my hands.
 You can see how the crayon/rhinestone looked mid-process below:

 I used purple 4 mm and 6 mm rhinestones for my monogram.
 It was helpful to have the smaller ones to fill in gaps, as well as line the skinnier parts of the letters.
 It took me about 2.5 hours, but I got this awesome result: